 In order to take advantage of some of the online and mobile services we provide users are required to establish an account on one of our websites.
-As a result, we will collect and maintain user information about those users.
-We also collect and maintain user information about users who view certain advertising displayed through our online and mobile services.
+As a result, we will collect and maintain user information about users who view certain advertising displayed through our online and mobile services.
 Our collection and use of information regarding users of our online and mobile services could result in legal liability.
 For example, the failure, or perceived failure, to comply with federal, state or international privacy or consumer protection-related laws or regulations or our posted privacy policies could result in actions against us by governmental entities or others.